adjust/ios_sdk/README.md

 ```

 Upon receiving this information, Adjust will block the sharing of that specific user's data to partners and the Adjust SDK will continue to work as usual.

+### <a id="enable-third-party-sharing">Enable or re-enable third-party sharing for specific users</a>

+Call the following method to instruct the Adjust SDK to communicate the user's choice to share data or change data sharing, to the Adjust backend:

+Upon receiving this information, Adjust changes sharing the specific user's data to partners.
+The Adjust SDK will continue to work as expected.

+Call the following method to instruct the Adjust SDK to send the granular options to the Adjust backend:

 ### <a id="sdk-signature"></a> SDK signature